pologrp/polo/docs/getting-started/terminator.rst

-In the code, we use `std::fixed <https://en.cppreference.com/w/cpp/io/manip/fixed>`_ to print floating-point numbers in a fixed, 6-digit precision (default) format, and ``getk``, ``gett`` and ``getf`` member functions of ``log`` [#f2]_ to get the iteration count, wall-clock time and the loss value of each logged iteration of the algorithm.
+In the code, we use `std::fixed <https://en.cppreference.com/w/cpp/io/manip/fixed>`_ to print floating-point numbers in a fixed, 6-digit precision (default) format, and ``getk``, ``gett`` and ``getf`` member functions of ``log`` [#f2]_ to get, respectively, the iteration count, wall-clock time and the loss value at each logged iteration of the algorithm.

 We append the following lines to ``CMakeLists.txt``